 This is precision work, there should be no gaps between the binding and the sides and top of the guitar.

 The dimensions are marked out using an adjustable inlay cutter or specialist binding cutter and cleaned out using a chisel.
-Or, a specialist tool such as a binding router is utilized, as seen here.
+Or, a specialist tool such as a binding router is used, as seen here.

 The fretboard is typically installed next.
 Blanks are acquired and trimmed to the required width and height.
 In most cases, especially when building an acoustic guitar, the material used will be Rosewood, but Ebony is also very popular.